 Career planning and career management are often intermingled with each other, whereas they stand distinctly apart.
-Career planning is only a subset of the larger field, career management.
+Career planning is only a subset of the more significant field, career management.

-It is actually the combination of well-structured planning of one’s career choice and of management of those plans to boost the professional career.
-If one is able to do that, the outcome would be the following,
+It is the combination of the well-structured planning of one’s career choice and of management of those plans to boost the professional career.
+If one can do that, the outcome would be the following,

 · Personal satisfaction and fulfillment

 · Steady balance between work and life routine